Guide to Open Enrollment for health insurance for individuals and families

 8. Research a variety of health insurance plans and compare costs

-Look into the different insurance plans offered in your area.
-You can typically do this through state or federal health insurance marketplaces.
+Research the various insurance plans available in your area.
+You can typically do this through federal or state-run marketplaces.
 Before you buy individual health insurance, you should familiarize yourself with the various metallic tiers of plans.

 There are four metal levels of health insurance plans, ranked from lowest to highest premium cost:

-Although all Marketplace plans provide the ten essential health benefits, they vary in terms of what you pay and what your health insurer covers for healthcare expenses.
+Although all ACA marketplace plans provide the ten essential health benefits, they vary in terms of what you pay and what your health insurer covers for healthcare expenses.

 Don't just look at health insurance premiums.
 If so, you might be swayed by a plan with a cheaper monthly premium that may cost you more in the long run.
 You also want to consider other costs associated with the plan, such as deductibles, copayments, and the provider network.
 A lower premium rate might mean higher out-of-pocket costs when you need medical care.

-If your employer offers you a health reimbursement arrangement (HRA) like a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA), you also need to consider which plans you need to participate in the benefit.
-In both cases, you’ll need a health plan that meets minimum essential coverage (MEC) standards.
+If your employer offers you a health reimbursement arrangement (HRA) like an individual coverage HRA (ICHRA) or a qualified small employer HRA (QSEHRA), you also need to consider which plans you need to participate in the benefit.
+In both cases, you'll need a health plan that meets minimum essential coverage (MEC) standards.
+However, the ICHRA requires you to have a qualifying individual plan, while the QSEHRA only requires MEC.
 All health insurance plans on the public exchanges meet this standard, but those available directly from a carrier may not.

 9. Enroll online or seek help

-You can enroll online through the healthcare marketplace or with an insurance company directly.
+During Open Enrollment, you can enroll online through the healthcare marketplace or with an insurance company.
 However, if you prefer assistance or have enrollment questions, consider working with a health insurance broker or health benefits navigator.
 Both brokers and navigators can help you apply for premium tax credits and compare marketplace plans for free.

 10. Take note of special enrollment periods

-If you miss the open enrollment period, you may still be able to sign up for or change your coverage if you qualify for a special enrollment period due to life events.
+If you miss the Open Enrollment period, you may still be able to sign up for or change your coverage if you qualify for a special enrollment period (SEP) due to life events.

 The four basic types of qualifying events are: